 Here we encounter another interesting fact: the stones have no set value.
 In general, larger stones are more valuable than smaller ones, but the primary determinant of a stone’s value is the story of the stone itself.
 Did it have distinctive craftsmanship or great beauty?
 Was the expedition that fetched it a perilous one that faced hostile tribes and crossed turbulent seas?
 Had it been owned by great chiefs or famous heroes?
 Did it have strange or memorable stories attached to it?

 Particularly notable rai might have names attached to them — sometimes descriptive, sometimes names inherited from previous owners.
 One is called “the stone without tears” because it’s one of the few stones on the islands where no one died on the trip back from Palau, which was unique in and of itself.
 It’s valued just as much as stones where people did die on the trip.

 How were they exchanged?
 Sometimes it was just a straight-up trade.
 A less valuable stone might go for a pig or a few months of food.
 But more often they were done as gift exchanges or for ceremonial purposes.
-They might be given a a nest egg to a newlywed couple, or presented to a newborn child as a sort of half-ton savings bond.
-More valuable stones might be traded between village to secure allies in times of war, paid as reparations after a conflict, or left as a security deposit so that you could use a tribe’s lands and resources for a time.
+They might be given to a newlywed couple as a sort of nest egg, or presented to a newborn child as a half-ton savings bond.
+More valuable stones might be traded between villages to secure allies in times of war, paid as reparations after a conflict, or left as a security deposit so that you could use a tribe’s lands and resources for a time.

 Then there’s the matter of the exchange itself.
 You’ll remember we said money had to be portable.
 Well, we can all agree that something weighing hundreds of pounds exactly portable.
 So how do you trade something you can’t move?